nihemelandu/supply-chain-anomaly-detection/docs/methodology.md

 ### 1.6 Scope Definition

 **In Scope (Root Causes the Project Will Address):**
-- **Unpredictable supplier deliveries** – Detection and prediction of abnormal delivery behavior through monitoring and early warning systems
+- **Unpredictable supplier deliveries** - Monitoring, prediction, and early warning systems for delivery performance
-- **Volatile inbound/outbound volumes** – Identification of volume anomalies and forecast deviations using historical data and anomaly detection models
+- **Volatile demand volumes** - Enhanced forecasting accuracy and anomaly detection for volume fluctuations
-- **Return pattern anomalies** – Analysis focused on returns likely caused by upstream supply issues such as quality or fulfillment problems
-- **Key supplier performance metrics** – Monitoring lead times, delivery reliability, and order completeness over time
-- **Integration with internal supply chain systems** – Accessing and processing relevant data from ERP, procurement, and logistics systems
-- **Dashboard for supply chain operations** – Real-time interface for monitoring alerts, trends, and supplier reliability insights
+- **Unknown return patterns** - Analysis and identification of return pattern causes and trends

 **Out of Scope (Symptoms the Project Will Not Directly Address):**
 - **Manual inventory rebalancing** – The project will identify inventory risk drivers, but not manage physical stock movements